tiwahusoftware/tiwahusoftware.github.io/apps/cw-sim/index.md

 - Detailed statistics in CSV format.
 - Video output for one-game simulations.
 (These are fun to watch!)
 - Additional competitors, including team designations.
+- Include changes to competitor builds in undo/redo buffer.
 - Card browser independent of builds.
 - Improved browsing of cards during construction, weapon statistics, etc.
 - Warning when exceeding a target AP, BP, and CP.